trixi-framework/TrixiParticles.jl/paper/paper.md

 # Overview of particle-based simulation

-In TrixiParticles.jl, particles of a single particle-based method are grouped into a so called \emph{system}.
+In TrixiParticles.jl, particles of a single particle-based method are grouped into what we refer to as a \emph{system}.
 The interaction between two particles is defined by the types of their systems.
 This approach makes it easy to add new methods and different physics.

 ![Particles of two different systems in a simulation domain.
 The black and gray dashed circle represent the search radius for neighboring particles of particle $a$ and $b$, respectively.\label{fig:systems}](systems.png){width=40%}

-To illustrate this, \autoref{fig:systems} shows particles in a simulation domain.
+To illustrate this, \autoref{fig:systems} depicts particles within a simulation domain.
 The black particles belong to system $\mathcal{S}_1$ and the gray particles belong to system $\mathcal{S}_2$.
 In general, the force $f_a$ experienced by a particle $a$ is calculated as
 $$ f_a = \sum_{b \in \mathcal{S}_1} f_{ab}^{\mathcal{S}_1} + \sum_{b \in \mathcal{S}_2} f_{ab}^{\mathcal{S}_2} + \dots + \sum_{b\in \mathcal{S}_n}f_{ab}^{\mathcal{S}_n}, $$
 where the interaction force $f_{ab}^{\mathcal{S}_i}$ that particle $a$ experiences due to particle $b$ depends on the system type of particle $a$, the system type $\mathcal{S}_i$ of particle $b$ and the relative particle distance.